apache/spark/docs/mllib-decision-tree.md

 The example below demonstrates how to load a
 [LIBSVM data file](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/),
-parse it as an RDD of `LabeledPoint` and then perform classification using a decision tree using Gini impurity as an impurity measure and a maximum tree depth of 5.
+parse it as an RDD of `LabeledPoint` and then perform classification using a decision tree with Gini impurity as an impurity measure and a maximum tree depth of 5.
 The training error is calculated to measure the algorithm accuracy.

 <div class="codetabs">